hramasimpaniry/latibro-core/README.md

    A simple example with one orbit and default parameters.

 2. **Container CSS** (`container-css/`)
-   Example showing how to style orbit container using custom CSS classes.
+   Example showing how to style orbit container using styles or custom CSS classes.

 3. **Orbit CSS** (`orbit-css/`)
    Example showing how to style orbits using custom CSS classes.